IN5210 – Information Systems

-- have insights in information systems practices in organizations, and can relate these to complexity and organizational change
+- can describe information systems practices in organizations, and can relate these to complexity and organizational change.

-- have an understanding of core concepts, models and approaches of information systems development
+- can discuss core concepts, models and approaches of information systems development.

-- have an understanding of the socio-technical and complex nature of information systems
+- recognize and articulate the socio-technical and complex nature of information systems.

 - are knowledgeable of contemporary debates in information systems research

-- have an understanding of the role of theory in guiding research and as outcome of research
+- describe the role of theory in guiding research and as outcome of research.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.